 Other Names for the Ribeye Steak

-The ribeye steak is called the ribeye because it contains the muscle from the centre, or ‘eye’ of the rib, much like when people refer to the eye of the storm being the most central part.
+It’s called the ribeye because it contains the muscle from the center, or ‘eye’ of the rib, much like when people refer to the eye of the storm being the most central part.

 It’s an easily butchered cut and has been around for as long as people have been eating the mighty cow.